-Dr Sanjee (Sanjeewa) Perera is Lecturer at UniSA Business School and a researcher within the Centre for Workplace Excellence (CWeX).
-Her research focuses on demographic diversity and emotions at work.
-Current projects investigate job search experiences of mature-age jobseekers and emotion management among family members who work in family businesses.
-Her research has been published in The Leadership Quarterly and Human Resource Management.
+Dr Sanjeewa (Sanjee) Perera is Senior Lecturer at UniSA Business and a researcher within the Centre for Workplace Excellence (CWeX).
+Her research interests include workforce diversity with a special focus on age and gender.
+Her current research projects examine work experiences of mature age people, and gender diversity practices in organisations.
+Her research has been published in the Academy of Management Journal, Journal of Organizational Behavior, The Leadership Quarterly and Human Resource Management.

 Dr Perera holds a Bachelor of Humanities and a in PhD Business and Management (University of South Australia).
-Prior to her academic career, Dr Perera worked as a Human Resource practitioner in both service and manufacturing sectors with her last position as the Human...
+Prior to her academic career, Dr Perera worked as a Human Resource practitioner for several years in...
 Read more

 About me

-Dr Sanjee (Sanjeewa) Perera is Lecturer at UniSA Business School and a researcher within the Centre for Workplace Excellence (CWeX).
-Her research focuses on demographic diversity and emotions at work.
-Current projects investigate job search experiences of mature-age jobseekers and emotion management among family members who work in family businesses.
-Her research has been published in The Leadership Quarterly and Human Resource Management.
+Dr Sanjeewa (Sanjee) Perera is Senior Lecturer at UniSA Business and a researcher within the Centre for Workplace Excellence (CWeX).
+Her research interests include workforce diversity with a special focus on age and gender.
+Her current research projects examine work experiences of mature age people, and gender diversity practices in organisations.
+Her research has been published in the Academy of Management Journal, Journal of Organizational Behavior, The Leadership Quarterly and Human Resource Management.

 Dr Perera holds a Bachelor of Humanities and a in PhD Business and Management (University of South Australia).
-Prior to her academic career, Dr Perera worked as a Human Resource practitioner in both service and manufacturing sectors with her last position as the Human Resource Manager for a multi-national apparel manufacturer with production bases in two countries.
+Prior to her academic career, Dr Perera worked as a Human Resource practitioner for several years in both service and manufacturing sectors with her last position as the Human Resource Manager of a multi-national apparel manufacturer with production bases in two countries.

 About me